Generation-Time vs. Post-hoc Citation: A Holistic Evaluation of LLM Attribution: Introduction

 Just as humans cite sources to demonstrate credibility in their communication, LLM-based AI systems must provide attribution to build trust in their outputs \citep{phukan-etal-2024-peering, 10.1145/3555803}.
 Trustworthy AI has become a national priority following the White House's Executive Order on AI \citep{whitehousePreventingWoke}, and this will become increasingly critical as models scale.
 Researchers and practitioners working in high-stakes applications need confidence that their LLM-based AI tools are reliable and transparent \citep{leyliabadi2025conceptualframeworkaibaseddecision, kowald2024establishing}.
 To contextualize, consider the legal domain where summarizing lengthy documents is routine.
 In such settings, it is essential to attribute each generated sentence to its corresponding source text to ensure reliability and transparency \citep{batista2025think}.
 Viewing attribution as a practical pathway to trustworthiness, we categorize existing research into two fundamental paradigms \gcite{} and \pcite{}, providing researchers and practitioners with actionable choices for developing attribution-capable LLMs.

 \emph{Generation-Time Citation} (\gcite{}) creates the text and citation markers together in a single step. \emph{Post-hoc Citation} (\pcite{}) works differently; it first creates a draft, then adds or checks citations in a separate step.
-The key difference between these approaches is timing of citations.
-Beside timings, these approaches differ in how they work technically. \gcite{} makes citation choices during the normal left-to-right text generation process.
+The key difference between these approaches is the timing of citations.
+Besides timings, these approaches differ in how they work technically. \gcite{} makes citation choices during the normal left-to-right text generation process.
 It decides \textit{locally} based on what has been written so far and any retrieved evidence.
 In contrast, \pcite{} separates citation from text generation entirely.
-It runs a second pass to examines the complete draft and available evidence to add or verify citations throughout the entire text.
+It runs a second pass to examine the complete draft and available evidence, adding or verifying citations throughout the text.

-As of now there is no principle and systematic study to compare these two paradigm to determine its limitation and capabilities.
+As of now, there is no principal and systematic study to compare these two paradigms to determine their limitations and capabilities.
 Each method is designed differently and evaluated using a different evaluation metric on different datasets.
 These gap makes it difficult for researchers and practitioners to choose the right method or design better attribution systems.
-To address this problem, our paper provides a rigorous empirical comparison of both paradigm using common datasets and evaluation metric across diverse categories of methods.
+To address this problem, our paper provides a rigorous empirical comparison of both paradigms using standard datasets and evaluation metrics across diverse categories of methods.